-- Your legal spouse (as determined by state law). - Any other individual who qualifies as your tax dependent.
+- Your legal spouse (as determined by state law). - Your children, including adult children up to age 26 (regardless of marital or student status or if reside with you). - Any other individual who qualifies as your tax dependent.
 This includes a child of divorced or legally separated parents, regardless of which parent is entitled to claim the dependent exemption, so long as the child lives with one or both of the parents and over half of the child's support is provided by the parents. - Your dependent children required to be covered under a qualified medical child support order.